iiasa/CWatM/Tools/documentation/calibration.rst

 How it works
 ============

-The calibration tool builds up a single-objective obtimization framework using the Python libray DEAP For each run it triggers the run of the hydrological model:
+The calibration tool builds up a single-objective optimization framework using the Python library DEAP For each run it triggers the run of the hydrological model:

 - using a template of the settings file